Tuesday, December 17, 2024

 “The numbers that have been supplied by Milwaukee Public Museum leadership regarding the renovation of the current museum building and the cost of the proposed new building, are inaccurate and continue to shift by millions of dollars,” Nicholson said.

-State building commission
+state building commission

-Subcommittee of the state building commission.
+Subcommittee of the State Building Commission.

 He added: “Further, there is an obvious agenda on the part of museum leadership to do away with accurate representations of human history, in order to fit with their preferred woke political narratives in a new building.
 If Republican legislators aren’t connected enough with reality to hold off on funding a $240 million-plus exercise in rewriting history, and subverting an institution visited and enjoyed by over 500,000 Wisconsinites every year, when will they start to care?
 This type of ineptitude, and abdication of leadership, is what has led to political indoctrination permeating our public school curriculum.”